wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-infrastructure-naming-guidelines.md

 Tasks:

-- Define the affixes that you will use across your resources to maintain consistency.
+- Define the affixes to use across your resources to maintain consistency.
 - Define storage account names given the requirement for them to be globally unique.
 - Document the naming convention to be used and distribute to all parties involved to ensure consistency across deployments.